cmbata1/music-generation-project/README.md

 -   Lower temperatures keep sampling near high-probability predictions, while higher temperatures introduce significantly more randomness.

 ### Additional Analysis
-More detailed investigation of model behavior under edge-cases (repeated-note, single-token, and random seeds) is provided in the 03_generation.ipynb notebook, including pitch–vs–step plots and discussion of stability, drift, and recovery patterns.
+A more detailed investigation of model behavior under edge-cases (repeated-note, single-token, and random seeds) is provided in the 03_generation.ipynb notebook, including pitch–vs–step plots and discussion of stability, drift, and recovery patterns.

 ### Individual Contributions
 This project was completed individually.